edkashinsky/reaper-reableton-scripts/Assets/outro.md

 ## P.S.

-If you like my scripts and would like to support me, please subscribe to my profile on [Soundcloud](https://soundcloud.com/edkashinsky)
+If you like scripts and would like to support me, please subscribe to my [Soundcloud](https://soundcloud.com/edkashinsky) and check out my stuff.